All news

 (opens enlarged image)

-The participants work as National Ozone Unit Officers (NOU) or climate focal points within ministries and governmental bodies of their respective countries from around the world.
+Participants that work as National Ozone Unit (NOU) officers and Climate Change Advisors within governmental ministries, development aid agencies, and international organizations from around the world were welcomed in Germany for the training program.
 16 countries from South America, the Caribbean, Africa, Europe and Asia were represented in the training at the vocational training center Bundesfachschule Kälte-Klima-Technik (BFS) in Maintal, close to Frankfurt, Germany.

 Supported by…